-a) Program Learning Outcomes (PLOs):
+2.1.1 Program Learning Outcomes (PLOs):

-- Possess a broad foundation in the fundamentals and current topics in either materials or biomaterials science and engineering, as well as an in-depth understanding of their chosen research topic area. - Exhibit the quantitative experimental and analytical skills necessary to conduct and lead independent research and contribute to knowledge in their chosen area. - Communicate both fundamental concepts and details of their own research effectively, both in written and oral form, including in a classroom setting to expert and non-expert audiences. - Understand and promulgate the importance of research and professional ethics, and maintaining the trust of governmental and non-governmental scientific organizations, professional colleagues, and the public.
+- 1) Core Knowledge Possess a broad foundation in the fundamentals and current topics in materials and/or biomaterials science and engineering, as well as an indepth understanding of their chosen research topic area. - 2) Technical Skills Exhibit the quantitative experimental and analytical skills necessary to conduct and lead independent research and contribute to knowledge in their chosen area. - 3) Communication Skills Communicate both fundamental concepts and details of their own research effectively, both in written and oral form, including in a classroom setting to expert and non-expert audiences. - 4) Professional Ethics Understand and promulgate the importance of research and professional ethics and maintaining the trust of governmental and non-governmental scientific organizations, professional colleagues, and the public.

-b) Course Requirements - Core and Electives (24 units)
+2.1.2 Course Requirements - Core and Electives (24 units)